cuidi1996/cuidi1996.github.io/content/post/reading-notes.md

 An advertisement in the newspaper recruiting girls for training in communications, decoding, Morse code, tracking, signaling, interception, and mapping inspired her to become a Code Girl, so she filled out the form and then left home for training as she took it as a great adventure rather tan a sacrifice.

->“Ava had self-consciously assured them she was definitely leaving; there was no choice: female conscription was obligatory for women between the ages of eighteen and thirty.
-Women were being deployed all over the country, and most of Ava’s friends had already gone ‒ some to munitions factories in Yorkshire and Wales; others had signed up to work as land girls in Scotland”
+><font color=grey>“Ava had self-consciously assured them she was definitely leaving; there was no choice: female conscription was obligatory for women between the ages of eighteen and thirty.
+Women were being deployed all over the country, and most of Ava’s friends had already gone ‒ some to munitions factories in Yorkshire and Wales; others had signed up to work as land girls in Scotland”</font>

->“Women are doing jobs nobody ever expected them to be doing all over England right now – why shouldn’t I?”
+><font color=grey>“Women are doing jobs nobody ever expected them to be doing all over England right now – why shouldn’t I?”</font>

->“it felt more like a great adventure rather than a painful sacrifice”
+><font color=grey>“it felt more like a great adventure rather than a painful sacrifice”</font>

 {{< css.inline >}}